samveluIBM/MongoDB-Wildfire-Workshop/docs/cloudaccess.md

-# Lab Access to Linux guests on IBM Techzone (Cloud Environment)
+# Lab Access to Linux guests on IBM Techzone (cloud environment)

 1. The Lab excercises will be performed on Red Hat Linux 9.x guests running on IBM Z system Cloud enviroment hosted from IBM Techzone